ViciousCupcake/ViciousCupcake/README.md

 - 🔭 I’m currently working on **highly performant backend code** at Google Ads!
 - 🔍 Last year, I worked with **Computer Vision/Machine Learning** and their applications in **LiDAR** at [Cepton](https://cepton.com)
 - 🔬 I'm currently researching using [ANTLR4](https://github.com/antlr/antlr4) Natural Language Processing to parse medication instructions!
-(Lead by [Dr. Zhou](https://www.uclahealth.org/providers/li-zhou) and [Dr. Korf](https://web.cs.ucla.edu/~korf/))
+(Led by [Dr. Zhou](https://www.uclahealth.org/providers/li-zhou) and [Dr. Korf](https://web.cs.ucla.edu/~korf/))
 - 🌱 I’m currently studying **Computer Science at UCLA.**
 - 💬 Ask me about **my unique combination of technical and interpersonal communication skills!**
 - ⚽ In my free time, I love to hike as well as learning something new!